avojak/tinypistats/README.md

 # TinyPiStats

-View Raspberry Pi stats on a tiny OLED display
+View Raspberry Pi stats on a tiny OLED display.

+Note: I mostly just threw this together to play around with the little I2C displays I bought.
+The code needs some work to really be reliable.

 ## Prerequisites